fpapleux/raspi/README.md

 8. Before removing the card, type ``` sudo diskutil eject /dev/rdisk1 ```

+That's it.
+Remove the SD Card from your computer and load it into your Raspberry Pi.
+It is ready for first boot.
+Move on to the next section.

 <h3>Step 2: Run your Raspberry Pi for the first time</h3>

 1 - Make sure your raspberry pi is connected to the internet.
 For me it's as simple as plugging an ethernet cable.
 The process takes you through configuring a wireless adapter (I am always using the EDIMAX EW7811, which is a tiny 802.11n USB adapter).